apache/dubbo-admin/README.md

 ## 1.1 Run With Helm

-There are two ways to deploy Dubbo Admin distinguished by how you get the helm chart resources, any one of them is fine.
+There are two ways to deploy Dubbo Admin depending on how you get the helm chart resources, both of them have the same effect.

 ### 1.1.1 Run from helm chart sources
 **1. Get helm chart sources**